 - Written line ups must be exchanged simultaneously by the match start time (varies by league). - Print scorecards in TennisLink.
 Texting or emailing the line up ahead of time is also acceptable (verify you have a cell #).
 It is not acceptable for a captain to write their line up on their opponent's scorecard 'from memory'.
 Please notify ALC if a captain requests to do this.
-It is acceptable for a captain to write their line up at any time prior to the exchange.
-LA Area: We realize that not everybody has access to a printer.
-Lineups must be available to share with the opposing captain in writing- it can be a print out of Tennislink or TennisPoint scorecard, an email or text with the lineup or handwritten on a piece of paper. - Captain must designate an acting captain if they will not be at the match.
-They will be responsible for the lineup exchange and any needed match oversight.

-- Captains may ask to see a player's photo ID to verify identity or age. - If a player is missing at match time, they should be moved to the lowest line according to the default procedure.
-Opposing captain may change their line up accordingly at that time. - Players may only be listed in one position in a match line up even if the lines are playing at different times. - It is the responsibility of the players to make sure they are on the correct court with the proper opponents.
+It is acceptable for a captain to write their line up at any time prior to the exchange. - Captain must designate an acting captain if they will not be at the match.
+They will be responsible for the lineup exchange and any needed match oversight. - Captains may ask to see a player's photo ID to verify identity or age. - If a player is missing at match time, they should be moved to the lowest line according to the default procedure.
+Opposing captain may change their line up accordingly at that time. - Substitution for No-show.
+A substitution is allowed if a player fails to show up for his/her match. - Players may only be listed in one position in a match line up even if the lines are playing at different times. - It is the responsibility of the players to make sure they are on the correct court with the proper opponents.
 Captains should give their players the names of their opponents when sending them to their court.
 If there is an error in court positions played, the scorecards will be adjusted accordingly.
 All matches stand as played. - Use full names to avoid errors when inputting scores.
-Captains should verify player names/ rating levels on the scorecard prior to play starting. - Before Tri-Level and all combo level matches (I.e. Mixed, 55 and Over, 65 and Over), verify that player rating combinations are 'at level' by line.
-If possible to rearrange the players to make the match valid, correct line ups to play the most lines possible.
+Captains should verify player names/rating levels on the scorecard prior to play starting. - Before Tri-Level and all combo level matches (I.e. Mixed, 55 and Over, 65 and Over), verify that player rating combinations are 'at level' by line.
+If possible to rearrange the players to make the match valid,